10 games, Wild Card (6): Jan. 10/11/12; Divisional (4): Jan. 17/18, 2026

 Wild Card round.
 Just like Green Bay’s Christian Watson, Houston’s Christian Kirk flies above the goal line before he crash-lands with his torso out of bounds and his left hip in bounds.
 It’s a simultaneous ground strike, so anywhere else on the field he would be ruled out of bounds.
 Yet here, due to the magic of passing through a portion of the end zone’s airspace, he is awarded six points.

 We have seen this play ruled a touchdown for decades, so most people, hypnotized by the break-the-plane rule, would agree that it’s a score.
 And we think that if the break-the-plane rule could be modified with what we call a “momentum clause,” it should be.
 But if we stick to logic, where in-bounds contact with the end zone should be required for six points, then this play falls short.
-Hocus Bogus Rating: 2
+Rating: 2

 Video and image: ESPN